 At University Andrew focused on History and Latin American Studies, with forays into economics, philosophy, and literature.
 He holds a Bachelor of the Arts from Princeton University, and certificates in Mandarin Chinese and ESL (English as a Second Language) Instruction.

 Since college graduation in 2003, Andrew has spent every year on the Pacific Rim.
-Among other adventures he has studied Chinese in Taiwan, lived two surf seasons on the North Shore of Oahu, circumnavigated Australia, and served as a boarding parent at Hawaii Preparatory Academy.
+Among other adventures, he has studied Chinese in Taiwan, written about two surf seasons on the North Shore of Oahu, circumnavigated Australia in a panel van, and served as a boarding parent at Hawaii Preparatory Academy.

 He has worked in public and private schools at home and abroad, including a year at a private Taiwanese school, two years in the Central District of Oahu, three years in Big Island schools, and now seven years at Maui Prep.

 Andrew reads voraciously, surfs avidly, and plays guitar with gusto.
 He lives with his wife and daughter in Napili.
 He is a freelance journalist, having been published in the Lahaina News, Maui Time, The Honolulu Weekly, the Big Island Weekly and Surfer Magazine.
 He serves as Chair for the Surfrider Foundation, Maui Chapter.
 You can learn more by reading his blog at: http://andreworiordan1.blogspot.com/.